-There are no specific entry requirements to become a roofer, as you gain skills on the job.
-However, employers often prefer to employ someone with a qualification or is willing to become qualified.
+There are no specific requirements to become a roofer as you gain skills on the job.
+However, many employers prefer to hire roofers who have or are working towards a qualification.

-To become a qualified roofer you need to complete an apprenticeship and gain a National Certificate in Roofing – Installer (Level 4).
+To become a qualified roofer you need to complete an apprenticeship and gain a New Zealand Certificate in Roofing (Level 4).

-- The Skills Organisation website - information about roofing apprenticeships
+- Industry Connection for Excellence (ICE) website - roofing apprenticeships

-No specific secondary education is required for this job, but design and visual communication, technology and maths to at least NCEA Level 2 are useful.
+No specific secondary education is required for this job, but construction and mechanical technologies, maths and physical education to at least NCEA Level 2 are useful.

 These programmes may help you gain an apprenticeship, but do not reduce the amount of time it takes to complete it.